Disney and LGBTQ representation in animation: Queer coding

 This queer coding had its disadvantages, with networks not wanting to show overt representation.
 Rebecca Sugar argued that it is really heavy for a kid to only exist as a villain or a joke in an animated series.
 In 2011, Deja told news.com.au Disney would have a "family that has two dads or two mums" if they find the "right kind of story with that kind of concept."
 However, other critics criticized such queer-coded villains as contributing to homophobic discourse and equating queerness with evil itself.

 Historian Peter C. Kunze argued that Ashman was recruited by Disney from Broadway, saying that while working with Alan Menken, he crafted songs in The Little Mermaid (1989), Beauty and the Beast and Aladdin.
 Kunze noted that Ashman and animators on The Little Mermaid were inspired by gay culture and gay icons.
-He also pointed out that Ashman was supported by Jeffrey Katzenberg after coming out as HIV-Positive, with the company even creating a production unit near his home so he could receive treatment in New York City rather than traveling to Burbank, California, before his death in 1991, with Beauty and the Beast dedicated to him.
+He also pointed out that Ashman was supported by Jeffrey Katzenberg after coming out as HIV-Positive, with the company even creating a production unit near his home so he could receive treatment in New York City rather than traveling to Burbank, California, with Beauty and the Beast dedicated to him.
 Kunze further noted that Albert Tavares, a gay man, oversaw casting on The Little Mermaid.